 I have visited this museum a few times, but I was still in awe as we walked through the main area.
 From floor to ceiling, there is just so much to see and do, and to be inspired by.
 It’s going to be another awesome party, and there are many ideas flying around (pun intended, of course) as the US Celebration starts to take shape.
 We can’t wait to see you there!

-We’ll share more event details about the party on this blog closer to the conference, and you can RSVP on Facebook to get updates there, too.
+We’ll share more event details about the party on this blog closer to the conference, and you can RSVP on Facebook or Yammer to stay informed about details, too.